While there’s plenty to explore within Gothenburg’s city center, just off the coast lies a perfect day trip destination: the Southern Archipelago.

 Out in the islands, we zig-zagged back and forth from port to port, stopping at Kopstadso, Styrsö Bratten, Styrsö Skaret, Donso, Karlholmen, then finally, Vrångö.

 As with all of the larger islands, Vrångö is inhabited.
-There are many summer homes here, though some people do live in the Southern Archipelago year-round.
+There are many summer homes here, though some people do live in the Gothenburg Archipelago year-round.
 Given their close proximity to Gothenburg, the islands are a perfect place to stay in a quiet location while also being near the amenities of a city.

 After checking the ferry schedule, I determined that I had about an hour to explore Vrångö.
 This was plenty of time to walk across the narrow width of the island, through the residential areas where the bulk of the population lives.
 There were a couple of cafes, plus the remains of what looked to have been a mini golf course.